 A diagnosis can be a concern, but it is also a powerful wake-up call to take control of your health.
 With proper care and commitment, you can reverse the damage and live a healthy life.

-The fastest and most effective way to burn liver fat is through a combination of a healthy diet and regular exercise.
+How to burn liver fat fast?
+The liver fat must be burned quickly.
+The best and fastest way is a combination of two things.
+These are a healthy diet and regular exercise.
 There are no magical shortcuts or quick fixes.

 What foods are good for fatty liver?